NervanaSystems/ngraph/doc/sphinx/source/tutorials/onnx-tutorial.rst

 ``(nGraph)`` indicates that you have created and activated a Python virtual environment called ``nGraph``.

-Build a Python package (Binary wheel) for nGraph:
+Build a Python wheel for nGraph:

 ::